slatedocs/slate/source/includes/_send_to_supplier_templates.md

 ### Update Existing Template

-To update existing template, you must need to pass `update_template: true` params or form data into this post request
+To update existing template, you must need to pass `update_template: true` params or form data into this post request.

 ### Send template to supplier